lupyuen/lupyuen.github.io/src/lora2.md

 ## Timer

-Remember that our LoRa SX1276 Transceiver will listen 5 seconds for incoming packets...
+Remember that our LoRa SX1276 Transceiver will __listen 5 seconds for incoming packets__...
 Then we stop it to conserve battery power?

 We do that with a __Callout Timer__ from the NimBLE Porting Layer.
 Here's how we __initialise a Callout Timer__: [`sx1276.c`](https://github.com/lupyuen/bl_iot_sdk/blob/lorarecv/customer_app/sdk_app_lora/sdk_app_lora/sx1276.c#L227-L247)